-Using tree rings to teach weather, climate, correlation, photosynthesis, regression, the carbon cycle, isotopes and more
+Using tree rings to teach weather, climate, past climate change, proxy climate records, correlation, photosynthesis, regression, the carbon cycle, isotopes and more

 1) Show the Film